smpezert/apprentice-boot-camp-fundamentals-3/README.md

 * Help resolve language specific issues
 * Coach them towards finding their own solutions rather than fixing things for them

+# Git kata exercises

+The git exercises are included as a git subtree from https://github.com/eficode-academy/git-katas.git. **It is best not to update them** unless you are familiar with maintaining changes to subtrees.
+To fetch changes from the origin, run `git subtree pull --prefix exercises/git https://github.com/eficode-academy/git-katas.git master --squash`.

 # Working with the slides

 The slides are stored as Markdown files in `docs/_posts` and are presented using a combination of Jekyll and [reveal.js](https://revealjs.com/#/).
 A [remote Jekyll theme](https://github.com/autotraderuk/jekyll-revealjs) is used to help make changes to the Jekyll code centrally.